Arabis caucasica

 Arabis caucasica is a species of flowering plant in the mustard family (Brassicaceae) known by the common names garden arabis, mountain rock cress or Caucasian rockcress.

-Distribution
+Distribution and habitat

-It is native to south eastern Europe and the Mediterranean.
-It is also present in the Madeira Archipelago.
+It is native to Crimea, Turkey, Iran, Caucasus and the Mediterranean.
+It grows in crevices of limestone rocks, streams and alpine meadows.

 Description

-This is an evergreen perennial herb growing to 0.2 m (0 ft 8in) by 1 m (3 ft 3in), flowering in early spring, with white hermaphrodite flowers, pollinated by bees.
+Arabis caucasica is an evergreen perennial herb growing up to 1 ft by 1.5 ft.
+It flowers in early spring and has white petals.

 Cultivation

 It is hardy to zones 4-9 and is not frost tender.
 A popular ornamental garden plant for its early flowers, cultivars include the pink 'Compinkie'.
 Under its putative synonym A. alpina subsp. caucasica, the cultivars 'Flore Pleno' and 'Schneehaube' have gained the Royal Horticultural Society's Award of Garden Merit.